M58-ENSIBS/Imports_Analyzer/README.md

 ## Features

-The tool is still in its initial phase, it presents for the moment the following functionalities:
+# The tool is still in its initial phase, it presents for the moment the following functionalities:

-- Parsing of all imports
+- Syntactic analysis of all imports
-- First basic sort
-- Creation of a requirements.txt file
+- Creating a requirements.txt file
+- Dump of the source code of each import present in the project
-- Deleting
+- Deleting suspicious imports present in the project
+- Recognizing a suspicious piece of code